cncf/kubernetes-community-days/content/organizing.md

 * Kubernetes Community Days Sponsorship and Guidelines.
 Review and complete this document once organizers and three sponsors have been secured.
 * [Conference Planning Guide](/organizing-timeline).
 Use this document to plan out the event timeline.
 * [Conference Action Items and Checklist](https://drive.google.com/open?id=1bvCiyyDut1seSnBE6pzVevcJkXLeWbxbncvhFsyY8PI) .
 Make a copy of this Google Doc to use as a template for check-in meetings to ensure everyone is on task for a successful event.
-* Sponsorship Letter <insert link>.
+* [Sponsorship Letter](/organizing-sponsorletter).
 Use this letter to send out to prospective sponsors.
 * Sample Sponsorship Prospectus <insert link>.
 Use this template to send to prospective sponsors and post on the event website.
 * Sample Invoice <insert link>.
 Use this template to invoice sponsors.
 * [Sample Call for Proposals](/organizing-cfp).
 Use this template to send out to potential speakers